marcossantiago/kubernetes-workshop/02_real_app.md

 Kill one of the pods and see how this affects the front end view.

 ```
-$ kubectl delete pod k8s-real-demo-364036756
+$ kubectl delete pod <POD-NAME>
 ```

 ---

 ## No more state

 The state currently shares the same lifetime as the pod.
-This not an acceptible setup.
+This not an acceptable setup.

 How can we solve this?